salmonwatersheds/percentile-benchmarks-CI/README.md

 ) # standard OLS
 ```

-Next, we extract the residuals from the fitted series and generate `nBoot` new timeseries of residuals, `res.star`.
+Next, we extract the residuals from the fitted series and generate `nBoot` new time series of residuals, `res.star`.

 ``` r
 # Matrices to store bootstrapped residuals and spawners (obs)